 Number Recognition Game- SMASH

-This game was my creation and may sound complicated at first,
+This game was my creation and may sound complicated, but it is easy once you play.

 Number Recognition Game- Guess My Number